NikKowPHP/social-brain/chapters/chapter-9.md

 ### **Chapter 9: Taming the Threat**
 #### Navigating Difficult Conversations

 Let's look at the ultimate debugging challenge.
-A manager named Sarah has to give tough feedback to David, a senior engineer who is brilliant but abrasive.
+Our manager, Maria, has to give tough feedback to Mark, her senior engineer who is brilliant but abrasive.
 His code is top-tier, but he's dismissive of junior developers' ideas in meetings, and two people have already complained to her.
+This is the conversation from Chapter 3, but now we're going to plan for it.

-Sarah's own system is on high alert.
+Maria's own system is on high alert.
 Her Sentinel brain is screaming *"This will be a disaster!
 He'll get defensive, angry, maybe even quit!"* Her stomach is in knots.
 She knows she has to have the conversation, but every instinct is telling her to avoid the conflict.

 This is the scenario where most communication advice breaks down.
 Generic tips like "be honest" are useless when both people's brains are flooded with cortisol and primed for a threat response.